-We currently work with smallholders in our supply chains across Papua New Guinea, Thailand, Indonesia and Malaysia.
+We currently work with independent smallholders in Malaysia (21.8%) and scheme smallholders across the rest of our supply chain (78.2%) in Papua New Guinea and Indonesia.
 We take a localised approach to meet the needs of communities in each of the geographical landscapes we operate in.

 Performance of Smallholders Supplying to SDP Mills in 2019

 |Number of indirect smallholders (via traders)||13,426||-||-||13,426|